AP

 LONDON, 2025

-RESISTING OPTIMISATION is a collection of sculptural sketches about identity under the pressure of digital systems.
-It maps how algorithmic desire, platform capitalism and self-tracking culture push individuals toward constant improvement and visibility.
+RESISTING OPTIMISATION is an ongoing experimental collection of digital sculptural sketches about identity under the pressure of algorithmic pressure.

 Keywords - Digital Identity, Algorithmic Desire, Platform Capitalism, Speculative Installation, Social Metrics, Networked Subjectivity, Feedback Systems, Identity Capital, Media Aesthetics, Cybernetic Intimacies, Resistance Practices